qalle2/nes-md5/README.md

 ### Text
 * `assemble.sh`: a Linux script that assembles `md5.asm` (don't run it before reading it)
-* `fast.asm`: an old fast but incomprehensible algorithm
-* `fast-macros.asm`: an old fast but incomprehensible algorithm
-* `fast-raw.asm`: an old fast but incomprehensible algorithm
 * `md5.asm`: NES source code, assembles with ASM6
 * `md5-simple.py`: a simple MD5 implementation in Python